-14.3.3 Dutch legal entity indicator
+14.3.3 Resident legal entity indicator

-Definition: Dutch legal entity indicator distinguishes legal entities into legal entities that are Dutch and legal entities that are not Dutch.
-A legal entity is considered to be Dutch in case it is registered in the Handelsregister (i.e. trade register) of the Kamer van Koophandel (i.e. Dutch chamber of commerce) and has therefore a Kamer van Koophandel nummer.
+Definition: Resident legal entity indicator distinguishes legal entities into legal entities that are resident in the Netherlands and legal entities that are not.
+A legal entity is considered to be resident in the Netherlands in case it is registered in the Handelsregister (i.e. trade register) of the Kamer van Koophandel (i.e. Dutch chamber of commerce) and has therefore a Kamer van Koophandel nummer.
 In case the legal entity is not registered in the Handelsregister and has therefore no Kamer van Koophandel nummer, it is not a Dutch legal entity.
 In that case, the legal entity is a foreign legal entity and is registered in the Foreign legal entity entity.

-The attribute Dutch legal entity indicator is a mandatory attribute.
-In most cases the attribute can be regarded as a static attribute, i.e. the Dutch legal entity indicator should not change often over time.
+The attribute "resident legal entity indicator" is a mandatory attribute.
+In most cases the attribute can be regarded as a static attribute, i.e. the resident legal entity indicator should not change often over time.
 However, it could be possible that a foreign legal entity will be registered in the Handelsregister and will be assigned a KvK nummer and therefore becomes a Dutch legal entity.
 The other way around is also possible: a Dutch legal entity that is deregistered from the Handelsregister and its KvK nummer is revoked.

-The attribute Dutch legal entity indicator can have two values either "Dutch legal entity" or "Foreign legal entity".
+The attribute "resident legal entity indicator" can have two values either "resident legal entity" or "foreign legal entity".